kennysong/tinysmpc/README.md

 A tiny library for [secure multi-party computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation), in pure Python!

 This code is intended for educational rather than practical purposes.
-It exposes a simple API, and the underlying implementation is kept minimalistic and well commented.
+It exposes a simple API, and the underlying implementation is written to be understandable and minimalistic.

 ## Overview